Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 Swing by the Welcome To Fabulous Las Vegas Sign

 Welcome to Vegas!
-If it is your first time in Las Vegas, swing by the Welcome to Fabulous Las Vegas sign.
+Make your first stop in the city at the Welcome to Fabulous Las Vegas sign.
 Located at the south end of The Strip next to the airport, it is one of the most famous signs in the world.
 The sign was designed in 1959 and is listed in the National Register of Historic Places.
-There is a parking lot, so you can get out of the car and get your picture taken in front of the iconic Las Vegas sign.
+Start your exciting vacation by getting your picture taken in front of the iconic Las Vegas sign!

-Pro Tip: There is no better time to visit the famous sign than when you first arrive in the city; it is an absolute must-do in Vegas for first-timers!
-If you are arriving by plane and taking a taxi from the airport, you can ask your driver to make a stop at the sign – or, if taking Uber, schedule a stop at the sign on your way to your hotel.
+Pro Tip: There is no better time to visit the famous sign than when you first arrive; it is an absolute must-do in Vegas for first-timers!
+If you are arriving by plane and taking Lyft or Uber to your hotel schedule a stop at the sign on your way.

 With just three days in Las Vegas, staying on The Strip is essential!
-There are so many hotels to choose from – and we go into more details on where to stay in Vegas at the end of the post.
+There are so many hotels to choose from – and we go into more details on where to stay later in the article.
+Whichever hotel you choose, get checked in, drop your bags and hit the ground running…by going straight to the casino.

 Hit the Las Vegas Casinos

-Once you get settled into your hotel, it is time to hit the ground running…by going straight to the casino.
-Las Vegas casinos are elaborate rooms filled with gambling tables, slot machines and a cacophony of ringing bells and falling coins.
-On a first trip to Vegas, the dimly lit, maze-like casinos can be bewildering, but during your 3 day trip to Vegas, the flashing lights and noisy slots fade into the background.
+Las Vegas casinos are elaborate and loud.
+The grand rooms are filled with gambling tables, slot machines and a cacophony of ringing bells and falling coins.
+The dimly lit, maze-like casinos can be bewildering, but during your 3 day trip to Vegas, the flashing lights and noisy slots fade into the background.

-The slots are a good place to start – and a first trip to Vegas must-do, in our opinion.
+The slots are a good place to start – and Vegas must-do.
 Some casinos still have Penny Slot machines, which can literally provide hours of low-risk entertainment.
 However, it is easy to move around the slot machines – all of which have different (and sometimes confusing) rules for winning.

 All casinos have table games – like Blackjack, Poker, Roulette and Craps.
-Table games are fun, but expensive (especially if you don’t know the rules of the game).
-The best time to learn how to play is during the day, when the tables are less busy and the minimum bets are lowest (usually around $5 per game, but likely 3 times that amount at the luxury casinos).
+Table games are fun, but can get expensive, especially if you don’t know the rules of the game.
+The best time to learn how to play is during the day, when the tables are less busy and the minimum bets are lowest (sometimes $5 per game, but likely 3 times that amount at the luxury casinos).

-Pro Tip: One of the best things about casinos is that, while you are playing, waitresses will bring you free drinks (just remember to tip them!).
+Budget Travel Tip: One of the best things about casinos is that, while you are playing, waitresses will bring you free drinks!
+Just remember to tip the waitstaff.

 Without question, the Bellagio Fountain is a must-see on your Las Vegas 3 Day Itinerary.
 Bellagio Fountain shows – a water, music and light extravaganza – take place throughout the day and you can find a schedule on the official Bellagio website.
 Beautiful both day and night, the shows are absolutely free for everyone to enjoy!

-After watching the fountain show, pop into the Bellagio Hotel to visit the Conservatory and Botanical Gardens and admire the opulent glass ceiling in the Bellagio Lobby.
-All three activities – the fountain, gardens and ceiling – are completely free and must-see sights on a First Time Vegas Itinerary.
+After watching the fountain show, pop into the Bellagio Hotel and Casino to visit the Conservatory and Botanical Gardens.
+As you walk through the Bellagio lobby, look up to admire the opulent glass ceiling.
+All three activities – the fountain, gardens and ceiling – are completely free and must-see sights on a First Time Vegas Itinerary!

 Eiffel Tower at Paris Las Vegas